shridharkamathe/Electrical-Hardware-Ecommerce/README.md

 - **README.md:** This file, providing an overview of the repository and its contents.

+## Challenges Faced

+Data cleaning turned out to be challenging as the Dataset was not sorted.
+Other than that, dataset is big so working on it in Excel was challenging and took patience.

 ## Usage

 To access and utilize the analysis results: